play/play/README.md

 Play was written by [Zach Holman](https://twitter.com/holman) and shaped by the fine ladies and gentlemen at [GitHub](https://github.com/github).
-We've also benefitted from a lot of hard work from our [contributors](https://github.com/holman/play/contributors).
+We've also benefited from a lot of hard work from our [contributors](https://github.com/holman/play/contributors).

 [nicecast]: https://github.com